The Ancient Charms of Petra Jordan

 Entering Petra through the Siq

-After a bit of sticker shock at the ticket counter (the entrance fee has recently skyrocketed to almost $50 US), we entered a narrow gorge called “the Siq” which creates the almost mile-long dramatic opening act to Petra’s wonders.
+After a bit of sticker shock at the ticket counter (the entrance fee has recently skyrocketed to almost $70 US), we enter a narrow gorge called “the Siq” which creates the almost mile-long dramatic opening act to Petra’s wonders.

-We wound our way through the astonishing geological formations, colorful rocks and water channels, and were rewarded with our first glimpse of the famous Treasury.
-As we emerged from the Siq, I was blown away by the sight of the Treasury.
+We wind our way through the astonishing geological formations, colorful rocks and water channels, and are rewarded with our first glimpse of the famous Treasury.
+As we emerge from the Siq, I am blown away by the sight of the Treasury.

 Here are 29 more if you’re curious: Around the World in 30 Extraordinary Travel Experiences

-Since we were exhausted and it was now past lunch time, we decided to find a shady spot and have lunch.
-It was at this point that I was immensely grateful I had made friends on the bus.
+Since we are exhausted and it’s now past lunch time, we decide to find a shady spot and have lunch.
+It is at this point that I am immensely grateful I made friends on the bus.

-Though there was a small stand selling drinks at the top, there was no food for sale.
-Thankfully, Rebecca had brought enough sandwiches for everyone and I gratefully accepted when she offered me one.
-Lucy had also brought food and snacks so we had a lovely lunch on a large rock with a killer view.
+Thankfully, Rebecca brought enough sandwiches for everyone and I gratefully accept when she offers me one.
+Lucy also brought food and snacks so we have a lovely lunch on a large rock with a killer view.

 Monastery Petra Jordan